ebursztein/sitefab/plugins/site/rendering/search/README.md

 # Search Plugin

-Create a search page that allows to search through the post locally in pure javascript
+Plugin that generate the data and javascript needed to search the post locally in pure javascript

 ## Usage